The Political Compass: Reception

 Several prominent individuals in academia and media have voiced criticisms of the Political Compass test.

 The academic William Clifton van der Linden says that the Political Compass uses a method called dimensionality reduction to try to make its results more dependable.
-According to him, dimensionality reduction is practice that is "roundly criticized" by scholars because it fails to give accurate results.
+According to him, dimensionality reduction is a practice that is "roundly criticized" by scholars because it fails to give accurate results.
 Van der Linden uses scholarly sources to support his analysis of the reliability of voting advice applications, such as the Political Compass.
 These sources include research by Gemenis and Kostas (2013) from Acta Politica, Otjes and Louwerse (2014) from Electoral Studies, and Germann, Mendez, Wheatley, and Serdült (2015) from Acta Politica.

 Daniel J. Mitchell, a Libertarian economist for Foundation for Economic Education, critiques the Political Compass Test for its placement of historical figures and politicians, such as Adolf Hitler being classified on the left side of the horizontal axis and Margaret Thatcher's proximity to Joseph Stalin and Hitler on the vertical axis.
 He also expresses disappointment with his own placement, feeling he should have scored stronger on the right for economic issues and more libertarian on social issues.
 Mitchell disagrees with the test's placement of well-known individuals, such as Milton Friedman being rated as less libertarian on economics and Benito Mussolini being placed as far right, while Mitchell says that he opposed capitalism.
 He finds Hillary Clinton's classification as right-leaning on economic policy and Donald Trump being ranked as more authoritarian than Robert Mugabe, Mao Zedong, and Fidel Castro to be nonsensical.

 Encyclopedia Britannica has highlighted that the scientific basis for these models has frequently been questioned.
 Specifically, the Political Compass has faced criticism for allegedly propagating libertarian ideas.

 Author Brian Patrick Mitchell takes issue with the positioning of ideologies and the framing of economic freedom on the horizontal axis.
 Mitchell criticizes the political compass for placing American libertarians on the far right of the economic freedom scale, suggesting it implies economic freedom is solely linked with right-wing ideology.
 He also questions the accuracy of the compass's representation of ideologies, highlighting the possibility of communal fascism in the upper left and neoliberal fascism in the upper right, which he believes oversimplifies complex political ideologies.

 British journalist Tom Utley criticizes the phrasing of some questions on the test, finding them irritating and difficult to answer accurately.
 He highlights the complexity of political views and the inadequacy of condensing them into simplistic labels.
 He cites an example of that he identifies as libertarian Right on the political compass, placing him in a similar position to Charles Kennedy, despite their ideological differences.